ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 For example, here is one advise that iHealth provided when we are upgrading from `12.1.3.4` to `13.1.1.3`;
 TMOS vulnerability: Password changes for local users may not be preserved unless the configuration is explicitly saved (K37250780)

-6. Create a backup of the config file;<br /><br />
+6. Create a backup of the config file;
 It is always good to have a backup of the config file before upgrade.
 This way, we can quickly restore F5 to previous stable state if there is any issues during upgrade.<br /><br />
 To create UCS file, do the following;
     a) Log in to the Configuration utility
     b) Navigate to System > Archives
     c) To initiate the process of creating a new UCS archive, click Create
     d) In the File Name box, type a name for the file
     e) To create the UCS archive file, click Finished
     f) When the system completes the backup process, examine the status page for any reported errors before proceeding to the next step
     g) To return to the Archive List page, click OK
-  h) Copy the .ucs file to a secure file system (i.e. shared NFS)
+    h) Copy the .ucs file to a secure file system (i.e. to a shared NFS)

-7. Verify volume formatting scheme;<br /><br />
+7. Verify volume formatting scheme;
 Run the following to check if Big-IP system is using volume formatting system or partition formatting system;
 ```
 # lvscan